LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

+\begin{takeaway} Under default settings, {\sysname} achieves lower latency across the tested query workloads, and this advantage is further magnified in read-intensive scenarios. \end{takeaway}

-As for RQ1, We also conducted the experiments in terms of throughput (\textit{jobs per minute}) of {\sysname} and its competitors of point and range queries.
-To be specific, we followed the similar settings in Simba~\cite{xie2016simba}, and issued 100 queries on the driver program using a thread-pool with 8 threads.
+As for RQ1, we also conduct the experiments in terms of throughput (\textit{jobs per minute}) of {\sysname} and its competitors on point and range queries.
+Specifically, we follow similar settings in Simba~\cite{xie2016simba}, and issue 100 queries on the driver program using a thread-pool with 8 threads.
 The results are shown in Figure~\ref{fig:throughput}.
-It can be observed that {\sysname}-K consistently achieves higher throughput, but the advantage is not as obvious as that in query time, and this is mainly because the throughput is influenced by additional factors such as I/O overhead, CPU cores, and memory bandwidth that are not solely dependent on query execution efficiency.
+It can be observed that {\sysname}-K consistently achieves higher throughput, but the advantage is not as obvious as that in query time.
+This is mainly because the throughput is influenced by additional factors such as I/O overhead, CPU cores, and memory bandwidth that are not solely dependent on query execution efficiency.